The sad saga of “Collaborative Problem Solving”

 There’s one false narrative in particular that I’d like to call to your attention.
 For quite some time now, I’ve seen my former trainee, Stuart Ablon, referred to as the co-originator of the “Collaborative Problem Solving” approach.
 While I’ve seen this before in advertisements for Ablon’s presentations, it was recently called to my attention that this error appears in Dr. Bruce Perry’s book, The Boy Who Was Raised As a Dog.
 (Perry has agreed to remove this statement from the book.)

 The problem, of course, is that Ablon is not the co-originator of the “Collaborative Problem Solving” approach.
 Ablon had nothing to do with originating the model, which I originated and first described in published form in 1998 in my book, The Explosive Child, and in trainings well before that.
-Thus, despite my aversion to blowing my own horn, the need for me to speak out.
+Thus, despite my aversion to blowing my own horn, the need for me to set things straight.

 So why the confusion?
 The advertisements for Ablon’s presentations have certainly furthered the falsehood.
 It might also be due to the fact that while I originally called my model “Collaborative Problem Solving” — and referred to my work by that name in my books and scientific papers until 2013 – I was forced to change the name of my model because of legal action taken by Massachusetts General Hospital, home of the Think:Kids program now directed by Ablon.
 In 2008, MGH demanded that I relinquish my intellectual property to the hospital; when I refused, MGH took legal action to prohibit me from referring to my model as “Collaborative Problem Solving.”
 (This, despite having “allowed” me to use the name “Collaborative Problem Solving” without issue for many years.)
 Not very collaborative, I know.